Terror (band): Artistry

 "Terror's always had these lyrical themes of pro- or positive things looking at the hardcore and also, at the same time, looking at the world and knowing it can be an ugly, unforgiving, painful place.
 To try to spin that and to not let that defeat you."

+When asked what makes a good Terror song Vogel commented:

+"I'm always a fan of fast shit into something groovy for the chorus, and then a hard-hitting breakdown.
+For me, it's just an energy.
+The songs, the riffs, the tempo, the lyrics.
+It all has to have an energy.
+I can't say that there's one formula to it".

+The band's influences range from metal to fellow hardcore bands, some of these include Testament, Madball, Agnostic Front, Hatebreed, Minor Threat and Bad Brains.

-Terror are also known for their live performances, being described as some of the most explosive in hardcore.
+Terror is also known for their live performances, being described as some of the most explosive in hardcore.
+Since the band's inception in 2002, they have played well over 3,000 concerts worldwide.
 They are known to bring the classic early-hardcore vibe — no barrier, intensity, constant stage dives, gang vocals, and pure physical energy, with Vogel commanding the crowd.
 Vogel has stated: "When we play, I want people to remember why they fell in love with this music.
 It's about being part of something real."